 When to Start Social Security for Singles, Marrieds, and Survivors

-What would you guess your Social Security benefits are worth; a few hundred thousand, maybe?
+What would you guess your Social Security benefits are worth; a few hundred thousand dollars, maybe?

-Would it surprise you to know the average single person living twenty-five years could receive $500,000 or more in total Social Security benefits?
-Many married couples will receive over a million dollars.
+Would it surprise you to know that over 25 years the average single person could receive $500,000 or more in total Social Security benefits?
+Many married couples will get over a million dollars.

-According to the Social Security office, in 2018 the average monthly Social Security retirement benefit was $1,413.
-That’s $16,956 a year.
-If you were a high-wage earner, the maximum monthly benefit for someone who had reached Full Retirement Age (determined by your date of birth) was $2,788 – or $33,456 per year.
+According to the Social Security office, in 2020, the average monthly Social Security retirement benefit is about $1500.
+That’s $18,000 a year.
+If you were a high-wage earner, the maximum monthly benefit for someone who had reached Full Retirement Age (or FRA) is $3000 – or $36,000 per year.
 And, you can get even more by waiting until age 70 to begin benefits.

 When deciding when to start benefits, you also need to consider inflation.
-Starting in 1975, Social Security benefits are adjusted up each year with inflation, which means your benefits increase as prices rise (prices as measured by the Consumer Price Index, called the CPI-W).
+In 1975 Social Security benefits began to include an inflation adjustment, which means your benefits increase as prices rise (prices as measured by the Consumer Price Index, called the CPI-W).

 It’s a big pot of money.
-By making a wise decision, you can increase the size of the pot you draw from.
+By making a wise decision, you can increase the size of the pot.
 Let’s take a look at the factors to consider when deciding when to start your Social Security.

-This important decision has been examined by academics from numerous possible angles, and there is overwhelming evidence that for most people taking benefits at the earliest possible claiming age is not the wisest choice.
+Academics have examined this critical decision from every possible angle and there is overwhelming evidence that for most people taking benefits at the earliest possible claiming age is not the wisest choice.

-In this article, we’ll look at the key factors that apply to Singles, Married Couples (or those with a prior marriage lasting 10 years or more), and Widow or Widowers.
+In this article, we’ll look at the key factors that apply to Singles, Married Couples (or those with a prior marriage lasting ten years or more), and Widows or Widowers.

-Are you single with no prior marriages lasting 10 years or longer?
+Are you single with no prior marriages lasting ten years or longer?
 There are two key things you should know before you begin Social Security.

 - Your probability of living past your mid-80’s.

-- Your Full Retirement Age and how it interacts with the earnings limit.
+- Your FRA and how it interacts with the earnings limit.

 First, let’s look at longevity.

-For a single female, age 60, how likely do you think it is she’ll live to 85?
+How likely do you think it is that a 60-year-old single female will live to 85?

-A male age 60 has a 51% likelihood of living to 85, which goes up to 58% for the white-collar only data set.
+A 60-year-old male has a 51% likelihood of living to 85, which goes up to 58% for the white-collar only data set.

 Those are high odds.
 Many people make decisions about money with an off-hand comment such as “Well, I might not live that long.”
 That’s like betting against the odds.
-If your health is strong and you have more than a 50% probability of living past age 85, you’ll get more cumulative dollars by starting benefits later rather than as early as possible.
+If you’re in good health and you have more than a 50% probability of living past age 85, you’ll get more cumulative dollars by starting benefits later rather than as early as possible.

-How can you hold off until a later age to begin benefits?
+How can you hold off starting benefits until a later age?
 Consider withdrawing from retirement accounts early and delaying the start of Social Security until age 70.
 For many, this approach can increase overall wealth, reduce your odds of running out of money, and provide more guaranteed, inflation-adjusted income later in life – and thus more security.

 Next, consider the earnings limit.

-If you are working and begin benefits before your Full Retirement Age, if you earn too much, some of your benefits will be taken back.
-This is called the Social Security earnings limit.
+If you are working and begin benefits before your FRA, if you earn too much, you’ll owe back some of your benefits.
+This rule is called the Social Security earnings limit.
 The great news is once you attain your FRA, you can earn any amount without being subject to the earnings limit.

-FRA is determined by your date of birth.
+Your date of birth determines your FRA.
 For those born January 2, 1943, to January 1, 1954, your Full Retirement Age is 66.
-If you’re born outside that range, see the Full Retirement Age chart on ssa.gov.
+If you’re born outside that range, see the Full Retirement Age chart on ssa.gov.sa.gov.

-Note – the earnings limit is not a tax.
-If benefits are withheld, they are slowly paid back to you once you reach FRA.
+Note that the earnings limit is not a tax.
+If you lose benefits because of the earnings limit, they will be slowly paid back to you once you reach FRA.
 There are also taxes on benefits, which is an entirely different set of rules than the earnings limit.

 Married (Or Divorced)